swastidesisascendeducare/SmartLend/README.md

    - **OCR Backend**
      ```bash
      cd ocr_backend
-     node index.js  # Runs on http://localhost:5001 (adjust port)
+     node index.js
      ```

 ---

-## 🎮 Usage
+## Usage

 1. **Access the App**: Open `http://localhost:3000` in your browser.
 2. **Sign Up/Login**: Create an account as a borrower or lender.
-3. **Borrowers**: Navigate to the loan application page, upload documents via OCR, and track your application.
+3. **Borrowers**: Navigate to the loan application page, apply for loan and track your application.
 4. **Lenders**: Browse loan listings, fund opportunities, and monitor your portfolio.
-5. **Admin (if applicable)**: Use backend APIs to manage users and loans.

 ---

-## 🤝 Contributing
+## Contributing

 We’d love your help to make SmartLend even better!

 1. Fork the repo.
-2. Create a branch: `git checkout -b feature/amazing-feature`.
+2. Create a branch: `git checkout -b branch_new`.
-3. Commit your changes: `git commit -m "Add amazing feature"`.
+3. Commit your changes: `git commit -m "Add new branch"`.
-4. Push to your branch: `git push origin feature/amazing-feature`.
+4. Push to your branch: `git push origin branch_new`.
 5. Open a Pull Request with a clear description.

 ---

-## 📜 License

-This project is licensed under the **MIT License**.
-See [LICENSE](LICENSE) for details.

----

-## 🌐 Connect With Us
+## Connect With Us

 - **Email**: smartlend25@gmail.com